microsoft/SynapseML/website/docs/features/lightgbm/about.md

 Dynamic executor changes can cause LightGBM problems if the Spark executors change during data processing.
 Spark can naturally take advantage of cluster autoscaling and can also dynamically replace any failed executor with another, but LightGBM can't handle these networking changes.
-Large datasets are affected in particular since they are more likely to cause executor scaling or have a single executor fail during a single processing pass.
+Large datasets are affected in particular since they're more likely to cause executor scaling or have a single executor fail during a single processing pass.

-If you're experiencing problems with LightGBM as exposed through SynapseML due to executor changes (e.g. occasional Task failures or networking hangs), there are several options.
+If you're experiencing problems with LightGBM as exposed through SynapseML due to executor changes (for example, occasional Task failures or networking hangs), there are several options.
 1. In the Spark platform, turn off any autoscaling on the cluster you have provisioned.
 2. Set *numTasks* manually to be smaller so that fewer executors are used (reducing probability of single executor failure).